 Can kittens drink milk?

-Can kittens have milk?
+can kittens drink milk?
 Contrary to popular belief, milk for kittens, especially cow's milk, isn't the best drink for kittens.
 While kittens can digest their mother's milk, specially formulated for their needs, most develop lactose intolerance after weaning around 4-8 weeks old.
 Cow's milk lacks the nutrients they need and can cause stomach upset and diarrhea.
-If you're raising orphaned kittens or need to supplement their feeding, opt for kitten milk replacer (KMR) instead.
-This specially formulated milk provides essential nutrients for proper growth and mimics the composition of a mother cat's milk.
+If you're raising orphaned kittens or need to supplement their feeding, opt for kitten milk replacer (KMR) instead AS Royal Canin Kitten In Jelly This specially formulated milk provides essential nutrients for proper growth and mimics the composition of a mother cat's milk.

 How many times to feed a kitten milk?

+After Can kittens drink milk?
 How often to feed a kittens depends on their age.
 Newborn kittens, from birth to 4 weeks of age, need to be fed milk every 2-3 hours or about 8-12 times a day.
 At around four weeks of age, kittens can start to be introduced to solid food, and the frequency of milk feedings can be gradually reduced.
-By eight weeks, most kittens are fully weaned and no longer need to be fed milk.
+By eight weeks, most kittens are fully weaned and no longer need to be fed milk and Kitten Food

 It should also be mentioned how often to feed kitten milk, which should be a specially formulated kitten milk replacement or formula.
 Cow's milk is inappropriate for kittens and can cause digestive upset.